Skip to Main Content

 • Premature and/or excessive mortality from diseases where population rates differ

-• Greater global burden of disease using a standardized metric
+• Greater global burden of disease using a standardized metric"

 NIH defines health disparity populations as "racial and ethnic minority populations less privileged socioeconomic status (SES) populations, underserved rural populations, sexual and gender minorities (SGM), and any subpopulations that can be characterized by two or more of these descriptions."

-Health Inequities:
+Health Equity/Inequity

-World Health Organization (WHO) states that "Health inequities are avoidable inequalities in health between groups of people within countries and between countries.
+The World Health Organization (WHO) states that "Health inequities are avoidable inequalities in health between groups of people within countries and between countries.
 These inequities arise from inequalities within and between societies.
 Social and economic conditions and their effects on people’s lives determine their risk of illness and the actions taken to prevent them becoming ill or treat illness when it occurs."

 Image source: Kaiser Family Foundation